Achievable logoAchievable logo

 • Maximum gain = $400 (premium)

 Like a regular equity option, the premium is the maximum gain for a short call.
-If the VIX stays below 50, the option is “out of the money” and will expire worthless, allowing the investor to keep the $400 option premium as their overall profit.
+If the VIX stays below 50, the option is out of the money and will expire worthless.
+The investor keeps the $400 premium as the overall profit.

 • Maximum loss = unlimited

-The VIX can theoretically rise an unlimited amount, similar to stock prices.
-The further the VIX rises above 50, the more the short call loses.
+The VIX can theoretically rise without limit, similar to stock prices.
+The higher the VIX rises above 50, the larger the loss on the short call.

 • Breakeven = 54 (strike + premium)

-The contract is “in the money” by $4 if the VIX rises to 54.
-When the investor is assigned (exercised), they must deliver the intrinsic value (“in the money” amount) in cash to the holder.
-In this case, the writer must deliver $400 ($4 x 100) to the holder, which completely offsets the $400 premium received upfront.
+At a VIX level of 54, the option is in the money by $4.
+If the investor is assigned (exercised), they must deliver the intrinsic value (the in-the-money amount) in cash to the holder.
+Here, that intrinsic value is $400 ($4 × 100), which exactly offsets the $400 premium received.

 • Gain or loss at 40 = $400 gain

-At 40, the contract is “out of the money” and expires worthless.
-Therefore, the investor keeps the $400 premium as their overall profit.
+At 40, the option is out of the money and expires worthless.
+The investor keeps the $400 premium.

 • Gain or loss at 60 = $600 loss

-Let’s discuss when VIX options expire, which differs from most options.
-Normally, options expire on the third Friday of the month.
-Instead, VIX options expire on the Wednesday that is 30 days before the third Friday of the following calendar month.
-That’s a mouthful!
+Let’s discuss when VIX options expire, since their expiration schedule differs from most options.
+Most options expire on the third Friday of the month.
+VIX options expire on the Wednesday that is 30 days before the third Friday of the following calendar month.
 Additionally, VIX options typically maintain European-style exercise structures.

 Sidenote